russelljjarvis/ScienceAccess/Documentation/paper.md

 ## Contextualized Readability Output

-After performing the web scrape of thiis author's work, the readbaility of the author's work is described using a variety of metrics.
+After performing the web scrape of the entered author's work, the readbaility of the author's work is described using a variety of metrics.
 The primary metric is the Flesch-Kincaid readability score [@Kincaid:1975].
 This readability metric is the most commonly used metric to assess readability.
 We include the average readability score, as well as the individual scores for each of the scraped texts.

-The scraped text is also compared relative to Art Corpus [@Soldatova:2007], library of scientific papers published in The Royal Society of Chemistry.
+The scraped text is also compared relative to Art Corpus [@Soldatova:2007], a library of scientific papers published in The Royal Society of Chemistry.
 The generated plot for contextualized readability information is a histogram binned by readability score.
 We use this data because it is a pre-established library of scientific papers.
-The readability of ART Corpus has also been shown to be comparable to that of other scientific journals [2].
+The readability of ART Corpus has also been shown to be comparable to that of other scientific journals [Plavén-Sigray:2017].
+The tool provides an overlay of the distribution of Art Corpus with that of the scraped author's text.

 In addition, we compare the query to a number of available text repositories with varying complexity: